ReactTraining/react-workshop/courses/fundamentals/07-data-flow/lecture/README.md

 ## Lift State Again

-Now we need know the number of items in the cart one level up in `BrowseProducts` so we an code the "View Cart (3 Items)" section.
+Now we need know the number of items in the cart one level up in `BrowseProducts` so we an code the "View Cart (3)" section.

 This state lift is a little unique because we need to aggregate all the cart items into an array.
 This comes with some extra work to manage the array.
 So if you look in `BrowseProducts` you'll see some utility functions already made for this.